juliancwirko/react-s-alert/README.md

 ##### 7. `onShow`

-On sAlert show callback function.
-Will fire the function when the alert appears.
+Execute a callback function. onShow will fire the function when the alert appears.

 Example: